julianacastilloaraujo/Readme-2024/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
-I'm Juliana Castillo Araujo, a Systems Engineer certified in ChatGPT by OpenAI and an AI/ML teacher at BDG Institute.
-I also work as a Data Analyst at JumpEducation, specialize in Ethical Data at SheWorksCloud, and am an active member of Google WTM.
+Welcome to my GitHub profile! 🎉 I'm Juliana Castillo Araujo, a Systems Engineer certified in ChatGPT by OpenAI 🤖 and an AI/ML teacher at BDG Institute 📚.
+I also work as a Data Analyst at JumpEducation 📊, specialize in Ethical Data at SheWorksCloud 🌐, and am an active member of Google WTM 💡.

 ## About Me
 - 🔭 **Currently Working At**: [Platzi](https://platzi.com) & [BDG Institute](https://bdginstitute.edu.co)